The Following Plants Are Rabbit Resistant:

 nutrients and plenty of weed seeds.
 We recommend soil-less brands such as BACCTO or FAFARD.
 It is also a good idea to mix in a time release fertilizer such as OSMOCOTE when preparing your container.
 This fertilizer will provide your plants with the nutrients they need to blossom and grow through out the season.

 Unfortunately, Mother Nature rarely provides the nutrients needed to maintain a healthy garden year after year.
 For sandy soils, try mixing in Sphagnum Peat Moss for added water retention.
 Cow Manure and Compost can help add nutrients to your beds.
-We also have a product that contains a mixture of peat moss, cow manure and topsoil, called Fafard Complete Planting Mix.
 This product can be added to improve the quality of your beds with out the labor of mixing soils.
 Mixing in a organic fertilizer like Espoma will improve the quality of your soil while fertilizing throughout the season.
 Espoma can be added as a dressing to established perennial beds as well.
 This can be done at anytime including early spring.

 Unlike chemical fertilizer, organic fertilizer contains micronutrients and trace elements and will not leech out in soil under 50 degrees.